 Energy consumption in homes is already falling.
 Gradually, people are switching to low-carbon heating and improved energy efficiency.

 Smart meters allow consumers to reduce their energy usage and make more eco-friendly choices manually.
 LED lightbulbs, which use 75% less energy than incandescent bulbs, have become the norm in homes.
 New builds are being constructed with insulation as an important factor, and more and more people are opting for hybrid or electric cars over traditional petrol/diesel-powered models.

 All the above and more is an incredibly positive change.
 However, more change is needed to meet the Clean Growth Strategy targets.

-There is no quick fix that can happen overnight, and homeowners will need to convincing before investing their hard-earned money into any new technology.
-Though the gas industry is ever-evolving, we won’t see a sudden change anytime soon.
+There is no quick fix that can happen overnight, and homeowners will need convincing before investing their hard-earned money into any new technology.
+Though the gas industry is ever-evolving, we won’t see a sudden change soon.

 With 8/10 homes connected to the gas grid, it will be a while before we say goodbye to gas boilers for good.
 But in the meantime, what could the gas industry’s future look like?